-IPDS provides the interface for identifying, monitoring, and controlling all-points-addressable (APA) printers, an interface that enables the presentation of pages with combinations of various data types, including text, vector graphics, images, and bar codes.
-IPDS allows these different data types, often produced by independent applications, to be merged at print time.
+IPDS provides the interface for identifying, monitoring, and controlling all-points-addressable (APA) printers, enabling the presentation of pages with combinations of various data types, including text, vector graphics, images, and bar codes.
+IPDS allows these data types, often produced by independent applications, to be merged at print time.

 IPDS also offers two-way printer communication.
-This collaborative interaction provides detailed exception reporting and allows IPDS to adapt to specific printer resources and deal with errors in real-time.
+This collaborative interaction provides detailed exception reporting and allows IPDS to adapt to specific printer resources and deal with real-time errors.

 ExcelliPrint® preserves the advantages of IPDS, including two-way communication and complex printing abilities, but frees the user from purchasing and maintaining costly IPDS printing environments.
-With print-to-file and Windows printer capabilities, ExcelliPrint bridges the gap between advanced printing and output device choice.
+ExcelliPrint bridges the gap between advanced printing and output device choice with print-to-file and Windows printer capabilities.

 IPDS Printing Software Software is designed to run on a Windows PC, receiving IPDS spool files and printing to any Windows-based printer.
 This eliminates the need to purchase a special IPDS printer.
 (IPDS software for Windows)

 IPDS Printer A printer that supports the common IPDS printer interface.